openframeworks/ofBook/18_version_control_with_git/chapter.md

 This tag now permanently points to that commit, and you can (mostly) use it in Git commands just like commit hashes and branch names.
 For example, `git checkout v1.2` will check out the repository's state (if the tag exists) just like it was when you published version 1.2.

-Up next: working with remote Git repositories, using Github.

 ### Working with remote repositories, Github

-An important aspect of your work is probably collaboration with others.
+An important aspect of your work may involve collaboration with others.
 With Git, this typically involves one or more remote repositories (short **remotes**), to which you **push** your modifications, and from which you **fetch** the modifications of others.

 One of several popular hosting platforms for Git repositories is [Github](www.github.com).